-The grant application and non-refundable fee must be mailed in and delivered by 5 pm on Wednesday, September 6, 2017.
+The grant application and non-refundable fee must be received by the published deadline (via mail or hand delivery).
 This is not a postmark deadline.

 When completing the grant application, consult the Artists in Schools Directory and communicate with the artist/booking agent.
 The application requires that you know:

 - the program type/format (indicated in the directory),

 - the date(s) the artist will implement the program, and